 - A small dog who is relatively adaptable to most single-pet family environments.

 - Capable of living in small apartments or large homes, in the city or the countryside.

 - Very active dogs that need a minimum of 45 minutes of intense exercise and additional play sessions throughout the day.

-- An extremely high prey drive, so stay on high alert when walking, keep them on-leash.
+- An extremely high prey drive, so stay on high alert when walking and keep them on a leash.
 Should not live with small, furry creatures either.

-- High energy and small frame means they are tons of fun for the whole family.
+- High energy and small frame mean they are tons of fun for the whole family.